arslank001/arslank001/README.md

 ## 📜 Certifications

+- Microsoft Certified: Azure Developer Associate (AZ-204)
-- Big Data by MapR Academy
+- Certificate in Big Data by MapR Academy
-- Apache Hadoop by MapR Academy
+- Certificate in Apache Hadoop by MapR Academy
 - SCRUM (F) Certificate by SCRUMstudy
-- Web Designing and Development by Aptech
+- Certificate in Web Designing and Development by Aptech

-## 🛠 Tools

-- Visual Studio
-- MS SQL Server
-- MS Office
-- Brackets
-- Rapid Miner
-- Jupyter Notebook
-- Dreamweaver
-- Postman for API testing
-- Navicate
-- Netbeans

 ## 📫 Connect with Me